January 10, 2022

-My cousin is a cop up in Northern California.
-We disagree on just about everything political, but I tell you what: he is out there, working hard and doing his best, every day.
-I respect him with every fiber of my being, just like I respect the dedicated men and women who risk their lives every day to keep the rest of us safe here in LA.
+My cousin is a police officer in Northern California.
+We sometimes disagree on politics, but I tell you what: I always listen to his opinions because he is out there, working hard and doing his best, every day.
+I respect him with every ﬁber of my being, just like I respect the dedicated men and women who risk their lives every day to keep the rest of us safe here in LA.– Traci Park

 On January 5, voters were treated to a multi-tweet rant from Mike Bonin decrying the Los Angeles Police Department and pushing his anti-public safety agenda.
 His tweets were full lies, so let’s set the record straight:

 Lie Number 1: